-NPS is just one of many ways a business can tune into the customer’s perception of their brand.
+However, NPS is just one of many ways a business can tune into the customer’s perception of their brand.

-There are certainly some flaws though with the NPS model but given this just a Glossary, we’ll suggest some links below where you can learn some more.
+There are certainly some flaws though with the NPS model but given this is just a Glossary, we’ll suggest some links below where you can learn some more.

-- Read the article on 9 Tips for implementing NPS
+- Read: 9 Tips for implementing NPS